the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab0_fresh/_index.md

 0. Make sure your computer is connected to your home wifi network
 0. In a terminal window, run the command `arp -a`.
 This will list all the devices on your home wifi network.
-0. Look for the device labeled `rapberrypi`.
-Record the set of numbers in parentheses following the name.
-It should look something like this: `192.167.1.500`.
-This is the IP address of your Pi, basically it's unique identifier.
+0. Look for the device labeled `raspberrypi`.
+If you see it, your Pi has connected to your regular wifi network!
-0. Run the command `ssh USER@IP.ADDRESS`, replacing `USER` with the username you created in the setup and `IP.ADDRESS` with the IP address you recorded from the last step.
-It should look something like this: `ssh sifyi@192.167.1.500`.
+0. Run the command `ssh USER@raspberrypi`, replacing `USER` with the username you created in the setup.
 0. Enter the user password you used during the setup when prompted for a password.
 0. You should now be remotely connected to your Pi!
+You'll know when you've connected to the Pi because your prompt will change to be `YOUR_USER@raspberrypi:~ $`

 {{< aside >}}
 If you cannot find a `raspberrypi` device on your wifi network, wait a couple minutes